 What Is Asbestosis?

-Asbestosis is a disease caused by long-term damage from asbestos fibers.
+Asbestosis is a lung disease caused by long-term damage from asbestos fibers.
 If asbestos products are disturbed, they release fibers into the air.
 These fibers are microscopic, so you do not know you are breathing them in.

 Once inside your body, these fibers can settle in one or both lungs.
 Since the asbestos fibers are so strong, your body cannot get rid of them.
-They also cause damage to your lungs by irritating healthy tissue.
+They also cause damage to your lungs by irritating healthy lung tissue.
 The lungs get scarred and stiffen from this irritation over time.

 Patients with asbestosis frequently have problems breathing because of the damage to their lungs.
 These problems can be life-threatening in severe cases.